Germany receives second A400M from Airbus

-BERLIN (Reuters) - The German Armed Forces took delivery of a second A400M military transport plane from Airbus in Seville on Wednesday, a Defense Ministry spokesman said on Wednesday.
+BERLIN, Dec 2 (Reuters) - The German Armed Forces took delivery of a second A400M military transport plane from Airbus in Seville on Wednesday, a Defence Ministry spokesman said on Wednesday.

 Another A400M plane is due to be delivered by the end of the year, a military source said, taking the total Germany will have received to three.